By Iris Stone

 Total Score: 85.01

 26. Washington and Jefferson College

 Next on the list is Washington and Jefferson College, another small school with a similarly sized student body (1300 students) and a nearly identical student/faculty ratio (10-to-1).
-In terms of cost, 98% of students receive financial assistance and, in 2013, the annual average financial aid package for freshmen was $30,100.
+In terms of cost, 98% of students receive financial assistance and the annual average financial aid package for freshmen was $30,100.
 Nestled in southwest Pennsylvania, Washington and Jefferson offers students a tight-knit, inclusive campus just a 40-minute drive from Pittsburgh.
-Even though the school is small, don’t worry about limiting yourself in terms of your major; the school offers unusual degrees in areas like Arabic, Professional Writing, Conflict and Resolution Studies, Chinese, and Russian Area Studies.
+Even though the school is small, don't worry about limiting yourself in terms of your major; the school offers unusual degrees in areas like Arabic, Professional Writing, Conflict and Resolution Studies, Chinese, and Russian Area Studies.
 And, among the faculty, 97% of tenure/tenure-track faculty members have terminal degrees in their field.

 Net Price: $21,747/yr

 Total Score: 85.38

 Seton Hill University was founded by the Sisters of Charity of Seton Hill with the mission "to fit you for that world in which you are destined to live."
 At Seton Hill, you can take advantage of numerous outdoor activities such as kayaking, camping, skiing, and white water rafting.
 If the outdoors isn't your thing, the school is conveniently located next to a train station for a big city weekend getaway.
 The school boasts a 95% career/graduate school placement rate, making it a standout among the top colleges in Pennsylvania.
 Seton Hill also boasts an appealing 20-year ROI of $467,000—talk about a solid investment.